SmartForest-no/Point2tree/README.md

 # Orinal repo
-For the orignal repo, please take a look there: https://github.com/philwilkes/FSCT
+For the orignal repo, please take a look there: https://github.com/philwilkes/FSCT and https://github.com/philwilkes/TLS2trees